Speed Up Your Workflow with Good File Naming Practices

-In addition to avoiding special characters, it’s important to be aware that certain file formats have specific folder directory structures and naming standards.
-Changing the names of these original folders and files can lead to major problems, as these conventions help your software applications import and handle the native files correctly.
+It’s also important to be aware that certain file formats have specific folder directory structures and naming standards.
+Changing the names of these can lead to major problems as these file naming conventions help your software applications import and handle the native files correctly.
 If this is the case, simply create your own directory of folders utilizing your naming convention and store the source material there.

 When sharing files cross-platform, some operating systems will append file name extensions for compatibility purposes.
 This can be disastrous for an editor, opening up a relinking nightmare the likes your workflow has never seen before.
 Also, be aware that changing the name of any reference or source files halfway through an edit can also quickly lead to a relinking nightmare.

 Last but not least, do some brief research into how the format of your source material works in your particular NLE.
 For example, you can’t simply drag and drop CinemaDNG folders into the Adobe Premiere Pro Project panel.
 You have to use the Media Browser to select the folder, which will then combine the source images into a single video file upon import.
 Knowing this specific information upfront will help guide decisions for your file naming choices.

 The real key to keeping things organized is to develop a file naming standard as early as possible.
 If you want to keep track of everything and avoid wasting time, you’ll need to think about these issues before you put your hands on any files.
 And especially before you start to cut anything.
 Trying to organize and rename files in the midst of an edit can be a much more intensive and tedious process, leading to lost or overwritten media.